digikar99/compiler-macro-notes/README.md

 ### Example Usage

+Notes may be muffled by
+- calling `muffle` on them; this is useful if you are not relying on `with-notes` to handle them
-Notes may be muffled by calling `muffle` on them, or by using the custom declaration `compiler-macro-notes:muffle-notes` with the appropriate types.
+- or by using the custom declaration `compiler-macro-notes:muffle-notes` with the appropriate types
+- or by binding `*muffled-notes-type*` to the appropriate type at compile time; this can be useful if you are relying on `eval` to - say - test something

 The effect is that the notes are signalled but not printed.

 ```lisp